 Why did we put together a version control tools list?

 If you are familiar with remote working, then you are probably familiar with such conflicts, too.
 But don’t worry, we have a good version control tools list to fix it.
-Most of the code version control tools in the market, such as Github or Gitlab are open-source and offer a number of free features such as:
+Most of the code version control tools in the market, such as Github or Gitlab (points on choosing between them here) are open-source and offer a number of free features such as: